ncatlab/nlab-content/pages/9/5/9/9/19959/content.md

 ## Categorical Models of Explicit Substitutions

 The original calculus of explicit substitutions, considered as a type theory, can be given sound and complete categorical models, in terms of indexed categories.

-This explicit substitutions construction is parametric in the kind of logic that your terms stand for: the Calculus of Constructions [Ritter] (#Ritter), Intuitionistic Linear Logic [Ghani2000] (#Ghani2000) and propositional Constructive Necessity [Ghani1998] (#Ghani1998) can be given formalizations in terms of explicit substitutions calculi, which helps to show the correctness of the implementation of these type theories.
+This explicit substitutions construction is parametric in the kind of logic that your terms stand for: the Calculus of Constructions ([Ritter] (#Ritter)), intuitionistic propositional logic, Intuitionistic Linear Logic ([Ghani2000] (#Ghani2000)) and propositional Constructive Necessity ([Ghani1998] (#Ghani1998)) can be given formalizations in terms of explicit substitutions calculi.
+These constructions help to show the correctness of the implementation of the associated type theories.

 ## The linear substitution calculus